Keeping you updated on initiatives, trends, and legislation that can affect the practice of veterinary medicine in Georgia.

 Licensing Delays

-The Georgia State Board of Veterinary Medicine is in the processing of rolling out their new licensing system, known as GOALS.
+The Georgia State Board of Veterinary Medicine is in the process of rolling out their new licensing system, known as GOALS.
 The GOALS (Georgia Online Application Licensing System) licensing management system is designed to expedite the issuance of professional licenses across the state of Georgia and provide an improved online experience.

 Visit the State Board/GOALS website